ccctechcenter/alpine-nginx-phpfpm-pgsql/README.md

    docker container run -d IMAGE_ID
    ```

 3. Once everything has started up, you should be able to access the container's terminal via Docker Desktop.
-Open a terminal, and get the PHP version.
+Open a terminal and retrieve the PHP version from the container.
 This should be successful.
    ```
    > php -v
    ```